Skylab

-Skylab was the first United States space station, launched by NASA, occupied for about 24 weeks between May 1973 and February 1974.
-It was operated by three separate three-astronaut crews: Skylab 2, Skylab 3, and Skylab 4.
-Major operations included an orbital workshop, a solar observatory, Earth observation, and hundreds of experiments.

-Unable to be re-boosted by the Space Shuttle, which was not ready until 1981, Skylab's orbit eventually decayed, and it disintegrated in the atmosphere on July 11, 1979, scattering debris across the Indian Ocean and Western Australia.
+Skylab was the United States' first space station, launched by NASA, occupied for about 24 weeks between May 1973 and February 1974.
+It was operated by three trios of astronaut crews: Skylab 2, Skylab 3, and Skylab 4.
+Skylab was constructed from a repurposed Saturn V third stage (the S-IVB), and took the place of the stage during launch.
+Operations included an orbital workshop, a solar observatory, Earth observation and hundreds of experiments.
+Skylab's orbit eventually decayed and it disintegrated in the atmosphere on July 11, 1979, scattering debris across the Indian Ocean and Western Australia.